ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 ### The MinION Mk1B

 The MinION Mk1B instrument connects the user’s PC and the nanopore sensor.
 It provides power to application-specific integrated circuit (ASIC), performs temperature control, protects sensor from electronic noise, and transfer data to the user's PC.
 The MinION Mk1B does not have active heating element.
-The heat generated from ASIC and control of fan speed maintain a steady temperatue at 37 °C.
+The heat generated from ASIC and control of fan speed maintain a steady temperature at 37 °C.

 <img src="{{site.baseSite}}/fig/MinION_Mk1B.png" align="center" width="700">